H1B Visa

 Submit the I-148 Form

 This form is your final application to adjust your status from nonimmigrant to immigrant.
-You will again be asked a range of personal information about you, your family, your previous travel and employment in the USA, and crucial security questions.
+You will again be asked a range of personal information about you, your family, your previous travel and employment in the USA, and crucial homeland security questions.

 How Much Will It Cost to Get My Green Card?